Tyrn/wei/the-insider-en.typ

 cameras!"

-#chapter("The Fourteenth Chapter,")[or the first minister as an international terrorist.]
+#chapter("The Fourteenth Chapter,")[or the first minister as an international terrorist]

      At 19.54  they crammed Bemish  into his  own Mercedes and an  unsmiling Khanadar drove him to the last post located in front of the old village.
 The village  seemed  to  be dead.
-Dust  hovered above  the field -  a  flock of military skyers had just passed by.
+Dust  hovered above  the field---a  flock of military skyers had just passed by.

      About two hundred meters away from the post, a  roadblock gate had been